 Don’t be afraid of these.

-The prices are cheap, but the safety is regulated just like any other airline.
+The prices are cheap, but the safety on budget airlines is regulated just like any other airline.

 It’s really important that you book ahead in plenty of time, as prices on these flights will keep going up as more and more seats are filled.